karma-skz/apertium-lttoolbox-assignment/README.md

 # README.md

-## Project Overview
+## Overview

-This project implements a basic morphological analyzer/generator using Apertiumâ€™s lttoolbox.
-The goal was to build comprehensive paradigms and a dictionary covering verbs, nouns, and adjectives according to the assignment instructions for Computational Linguistics (Assignment 3).
+This aims to implement a basic morphological analyzer/generator using Apertiumâ€™s lttoolbox.
+The goal was to build comprehensive paradigms and a dictionary covering verbs, nouns, and adjectives according to the assignment instructions for CL-1 (Assignment 3).

 ## Assignment Requirements vs. Implementation

-### Task 1: Building Paradigms (40 Points)
+### Task 1: Building Paradigms

 **Assignment Requirements:**
 - **Verb Paradigms:**